 - (a) Heightened competition, including increased pricing pressure, competition from hospitals for testing for non-patients and competition from physicians.
 See "Business Competition". - (b) Impact of changes in payer mix, including any shift from fee-for-service to capitated fee arrangements.
-See "Business - Payers and Customers - Healthcare Insurers". - (c) Adverse actions by government or other third-party payers, including unilateral reduction of fee schedules payable to us, competitive bidding, or an increase in the practice of negotiating for exclusive arrangements that involve aggressively priced capitated payments by healthcare insurers or other payers.
-See "Business - Regulation of Reimbursement for Clinical Laboratory Services" and "Business - Payers and Customers - Healthcare Insurers". - (d) The impact upon our testing volume and collected revenue or general or administrative expenses resulting from our compliance with Medicare and Medicaid administrative policies and requirements of third party payers.
-These include: - (1) the requirements of Medicare carriers to provide diagnosis codes for many commonly ordered tests and the possibility that third party payers will increasingly adopt similar requirements; - (2) the policy of CMS to limit Medicare reimbursement for tests contained in automated chemistry panels to the amount that would have been paid if only the covered tests, determined on the basis of demonstrable "medical necessity", had been ordered; - (3) continued inconsistent practices among the different local carriers administering Medicare; - (4) inability to obtain from patients an advance beneficiary notice form for tests that cannot be billed without prior receipt of the form; and - (5) the potential need to monitor charges and lower certain fees to Medicare to comply with the OIG's proposed rule pertaining to exclusion of providers for submitting claims to Medicare containing charges that are substantially in excess of the provider's usual charges.

-See "Business - Regulation of Reimbursement for Clinical Laboratory Services" and "Business - Billing".

-- (e) Adverse results from pending or future government investigations, lawsuits or private actions.
-These include, in particular significant monetary damages, loss or suspension of licenses, and/or suspension or exclusion from the Medicare and Medicaid programs and/or other significant litigation matters.
+See "Business Payers and Customers Healthcare Insurers". - (c) Adverse actions by government or other third-party payers, including unilateral reduction of fee schedules payable to us, competitive bidding, an increase in the practice of negotiating for exclusive arrangements that involve aggressively priced capitated or fee for service payments by healthcare insurers or other payers and threats by third party payers against physicians and patients that effectively eliminate their choice to use an out-of-network provider under PPO and similar plans.
+See "Business Recent Changes in Payer Relationships", "Business Regulation of Reimbursement for Clinical Laboratory Services" and "Business Payers and Customers Healthcare Insurers". - (d) The impact upon our testing volume and collected revenue or general or administrative expenses resulting from our compliance with Medicare and Medicaid administrative policies and requirements of third party payers.
+These include: - (1) the requirements of Medicare carriers to provide diagnosis codes for many commonly ordered tests and the possibility that third party payers will increasingly adopt similar requirements; - (2) the policy of CMS to limit Medicare reimbursement for tests contained in automated chemistry panels to the amount that would have been paid if only the covered tests, determined on the basis of demonstrable "medical necessity", had been ordered; - (3) continued inconsistent practices among the different local carriers administering Medicare; - (4) inability to obtain from patients an advance beneficiary notice form for tests that cannot be billed without prior receipt of the form; - (5) the potential need to monitor charges and lower certain fees to Medicare to comply with the OIG's proposed rule pertaining to exclusion of providers for submitting claims to Medicare containing charges that are substantially in excess of the provider's usual charges; and - (6) increased challenges in operating as a non-contracted provider with respect to healthcare insurers.
+See "Business - Recent Changes in Payer Relationships", "Business - Regulation of Reimbursement for Clinical Laboratory Services" and "Business - Billing". - (e) Adverse results from pending or future government investigations, lawsuits or private actions.
+These include, in particular significant monetary damages, loss or suspension of licenses, and/or suspension or exclusion from the Medicare and Medicaid programs and/or criminal penalties.
 See "Business Government Investigations and Related Claims". - (f) Failure to efficiently integrate acquired businesses, and to manage the costs related to any such integration, or to retain key technical and management personnel.
-See "Business - Corporate Strategy and Growth Opportunities - Growth". - (g) Inability to obtain professional liability or other insurance coverage or a material increase in premiums for such coverage or reserves for self-insurance.
+See "Business Corporate Strategy and Growth Opportunities Growth". - (g) Inability to obtain professional liability or other insurance coverage or a material increase in premiums for such coverage or reserves for self-insurance.
 See "Business Insurance".